 Barcelona city tours typically include the following sites:

 - Barcelona Cathedral

-There are also a variety of different subjects including the civil war, Barcelona nightlife, Gaudi, Modernism, History of El Born, the supernatural and more.
+They also cover a variety of different subjects including the Spanish Civil War, Barcelona nightlife, Gaudi, Modernism, the History of El Born, the supernatural, and more.

 If you’re planning to visit multiple popular attractions while in Barcelona, you could save 50% or more off admission prices by using a tourist pass.

 There are three different types of passes to choose from, each one serving a different purpose.